wpendl99/.github/profile/css/responsive/responsive.md

 }
 ```

-Here is the result demonstrated by using the browsers debugger and switching into phone and then responsive mode.
-You can also view the [CodePen](https://codepen.io/leesjensen/pen/rNKZOva).
+Here is the result demonstrated by using the browser's debugger and switching into phone and then responsive mode.
+You can also view the [CodePen](https://codepen.io/leesjensen/pen/rNKZOva) and play with it yourself.

 ![CSS Media orientation](cssMediaOrientation.gif)